Reconfiguring technologies by funding transitions: priorities, policies, and the renewable energy sources in the European Community funding schemes

 Funding the wind: from replacing fossil fuel power plants to the creation of wind power plants

 The WE case study begins in 1979, with the second Energy R&D programme and concludes with FP4.48 This period can best be described as one of experimentation, exploration, research primarily on onshore WTs, and several pilot projects.
 The second period includes FP5 to FP7.
 This period includes further design improvements, and implementation and integration of both offshore and onshore WTs.
 R&D gradually shifted to offshore WTs, accurate short-term forecasting, and optimal installation locations.
 Both periods exhibit the constant upscaling of WTs (in MW terms).
 However, the rationale for their upscaling differs, with each period’s rationale reflecting its own distinct ideologies and visions.
 In the first period, R&D on WTs was justified as an investment that would bolster energy supply security and ensure the competitiveness of wind power with fossil fuel power plants.
 During this period, WE development aimed to upscale WTs, reaching the policy goal of large WTs with a capacity of 1-2 MW.
 In the second period, further WT upscaling was justified as a response to growing demand for more energy and concern for sustainable development.
 Research focused on large onshore WTs – up to 12 MW – and large offshore WTs – reaching 20 MW - primarily in wind farms known as ‘wind power plants’.
 The further upscaling of WTs in this period was accompanied by the additional aim of integrating them into existing electricity grids.
-In order to address connectivity problems, research was redirected in order to enable more accurate short-term weather predictions and optimal installation locations for WTs, and to assess their integration and contribution to the electricity grids.
+In order to address connectivity problems, research was redirected to enable more accurate short-term weather predictions and optimal installation locations for WTs, and to assess their integration and contribution to the electricity grids.

 Experimentation: wind turbines as competitors to fossil fuel plants